ystael/chicago-ug-math-bib/intermediate/real-analysis.md

 generality.
 He leaves whole proofs to the exercises, and then depends on them later in the text.
 And I don't like his construction of Lebesgue integration.
 (Nyaah, so there.)

-**[BR]** This is such a terrible book!
+**[Ben Recht]** This is such a terrible book!
 He leaves the hardest theorems to the reader and proves some really simple-minded things with too much machinery.
 For example, he assigns the Urysohn lemma for normal spaces as an exercise for the reader and then has to use the Baire category theorem to show that on Banach spaces, linear operators are continuous iff they commute with taking limits.
 If you have to take 208 or 272, find a supplementary text.
 You'll be happy you did.